conradkoh-fp/public-reference/20201019 - Decorator Pattern/readme.md

 ```

 ## Decorator pattern vs Inheritance
-WHen attempting to add behavior without modifying an existing class, the first thought that comes to mind can be to use inheritance.
+When attempting to add behavior without modifying an existing class, the first thought that comes to mind can be to use inheritance.
 The key difference here is that decorators add behavior to instances of objects, while inheritance modifies the prototype or the class itself.

 In a language such as Javascript, it is easy to access and modify classes during runtime as well, which allows some neat tricks to add behavior and functionality.
-Since the class prototype is accessible, we are able to write a function to create a class that adds functionality to all methods of a class.
+Since the class prototype is accessible, we can write a function to create a class that adds functionality to all methods of a class.

 # Bonus
-Goal: Implement a higher order function that takes in a class, and returns another class that has the same behavior, but with logging attached to all methods of the class.
+Goal: Implement a higher-order function that takes in a class, and returns another class that has the same behavior, but with logging attached to all methods of the class.

 Since in Javascript, classes are objects (progrmaming objects), metaprogramming + decorator pattern = 🤯
 ```typescript